beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 ```python
 x = x + 1                 # Compensate for border
 ```

+#### 3.10.3 Documentation Strings
+Conventions for writing good documentation strings (a.k.a. "docstrings") are immortalized in PEP 257 .

+Write docstrings for all public modules, functions, classes, and methods.
+Docstrings are not necessary for non-public methods, but you should have a comment that describes what the method does.
+This comment should appear after the def line.

+PEP 257 describes good docstring conventions.
+Note that most importantly, the """ that ends a multiline docstring should be on a line by itself, e.g.:

+"""Return a foobang

+Optional plotz says to frobnicate the bizbaz first.
+"""
+For one liner docstrings, please keep the closing """ on the same line.

 ### 4. Python 2 vs Python 3
 ### 5. Librería estándar